Share on

 When I look back on all of the mandatory learning sessions I’ve been forced to undergo in my career, I have to wonder: was I really learning stuff that I needed right then, or was I learning things that were no longer relevant or that I wouldn’t need for a very long time?

-When I worked as Leadership & Organisational Development Director at one of the world’s largest pharma companies, these questions were prompted by a mounting frustration that we weren’t delivering the training our people needed at exactly the right point in their careers.
+When I worked as Leadership & Organizational Development Director at one of the world’s largest pharma companies, these questions were prompted by a mounting frustration that we weren’t delivering the training our people needed at exactly the right point in their careers.
 As a result, there was some concern that we were teaching things that people weren’t really learning and applying in their jobs.

 For HR professionals, this falls under our never-ending quest to find and deliver “sticky learning.”

-Sticky learning is, as the name suggests, acquired knowledge, skills and mindsets that stays with us long after we leave a learning program.
+Sticky learning is, as the name suggests, acquired knowledge, skills and mindsets that stay with us long after we leave a learning program.
 Learning doesn’t stick for a variety of reasons, but one of the biggest is that we learn things at the wrong time and in the wrong context.

 A lack of learning context means that we do not get the opportunity in the real world to practice and apply all of the things that we’ve learned in the classroom.
 Because we don’t retain what we’ve learned, learning out of context is a waste of everyone’s time and money.